Kinematics of robotic manipulators - forward kinematics 1

 Inserting these values into the transformation matrix for rotation about the Z axis gives:

-Real world co-ordinates for the origin of frame 3 after the transformation read from the t31 section of matrix T13 are as follows:
+Hence real world co-ordinates of the origin of frame 3 after rotation of joint 2 read from the t31 section of matrix T13 are:

 robot kinematic diagram